richardcsuwandi/richardcsuwandi.github.io/_pages/research.md

 }
 </style>

 My research develops **adaptive intelligence for scientific discovery and engineering design**: AI systems that build a model of an unknown environment, select the next experiment worth running under a limited budget, and update their beliefs as new evidence arrives.
-Bayesian optimization is the core loop behind this work: a probabilistic model captures what is currently known, a decision policy selects the next experiment, and the result feeds back into both the model and the next decision.
 Below, I highlight key contributions from my research, organized by topic.

 ### Scalable and robust surrogate learning